zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

 ## Introduction

 The SSH (Secure Shell) protocol is a method for secure remote login from one computer to another.
 SSH enables secure system administration and file transfers over insecure networks using encryption to secure the connections between end points.
-SSH Keys are an important part of securely accessing Oracle Cloud Infrastructure compute instances in the cloud.
+SSH keys are an important part of securely accessing Oracle Cloud Infrastructure compute instances in the cloud.

 If you already have an SSH key pair, you may use that to connect to your environment.
-We recommend you use the **Oracle Cloud Shell** to interface with the OCI compute instance you will create.
-It is browser-based, does not require installation or configuration of anything on your laptop and works independently of your network setup.
+We recommend you use the *Oracle Cloud Shell* to interface with the OCI compute instance you will create.
+Oracle Cloud Shell is browser-based, does not require installation or configuration of anything on your laptop and works independently of your network setup.
 However, if you prefer to connect via your laptop, please choose based on your configuration.

 *IMPORTANT:  If the SSH key is not created correctly, you will not be able to connect to your environment and will get errors.
 Please ensure you create your key properly.*

 ## Option 1:  Oracle Cloud Shell

-The Cloud Shell machine is a small virtual machine running a Bash shell which you access through the OCI Console.
+The Cloud Shell machine is a small virtual machine running a Bash shell which you access through the OCI Console (Homepage).
 Cloud Shell comes with a pre-authenticated OCI CLI, set to the Console tenancy home page region, as well as up-to-date tools and utilities.
 To use the Cloud Shell machine, your tenancy administrator must grant the required IAM policy.

-1. To start the Oracle Cloud shell, go to your Cloud console (home page) and click the cloud shell icon to the right of the region.
+1. To start the Oracle Cloud shell, go to your Cloud console and click the cloud shell icon at the top right of the page.

     ![](./images/cloudshellopen.png " ")